Modeling the Terrain

 The functionality described in this section is only available in the Pro edition.

 To create a pathway, activate the Pathway tool.
 Click with the tool where the pathway should begin.
 To add a corner, click once.
-To define a point where the path should end, double-click at this point.
+Double-click at a point where the path should end.

 Parts of the Pathway Object